EricsonWillians/PyGameWidgets/README.md

 It's important to remember that all color sequences must be in RGBA format.
 Alpha transparency is available by default in all pygame surfaces.

+Check out each example and be sure to follow the repository for new components.

 ### Prerequisites

 Pygame and Python3 are the only prerequisites.